 You can earn Marriott Bonvoy points with Marriott co-branded cards from Chase or Amex, though I suggest Chase due to the 5/24 rule.

 Tip: You can also transfer Chase Ultimate Rewards points or Amex Membership Rewards points to Marriott, but the ratio is not ideal.
 Due to Marriott’s inflated chart, it’s usually not a good value.
 There is another way to redeem Chase Ultimate Rewards for Marriott stays, though.
 You can read more about using Chase Ultimate Rewards points to book Marriott properties here.

-You can earn enough points for up to 2 free nights when you open just one credit card and meet the minimum spending requirement for the welcome bonus.
+You can earn enough points for multiple free nights when you open just one credit card and meet the minimum spending requirement for the welcome bonus.
 Rates for our dates were ~$470, so that’s a great way to redeem the bonus!
 If your spouse or partner also signs up, you have enough for 5 nights!

 Marriott Bonvoy Boundless credit card from Chase